Functional Yoga – To Lotus or not to Lotus

-When we think about hip internal & external rotation, we consider what is happening at the hip joint & not what is happening at the foot.
-For internal rotation, the inner thighs roll inward & towards the back, you are turning your femur (thigh bone) inward towards your pelvis.
-For external hip rotation, the inner thighs are rolled outward & to the front.
+When we contemplate hip internal & external rotation, we focus on the actions occurring at the hip joint rather than the foot.
+During internal rotation, the inner thighs gently roll inward & backward, signifying the inward turning of the femur towards the pelvis.
+Conversely, the inner thighs gracefully roll outward & forward for external hip rotation.

-You may have to work through some muscle tension in your adductor muscles, the internal rotators, & deeper tissues.
+It is important to recognize that accessing this particular posture may require addressing muscle tension in the adductor muscles, the internal rotators, & other deeper tissues.

 However, even with the release of tension in these muscles, the safe & effective execution of the Lotus pose relies significantly on the unique shape & functionality of the two bones that comprise the hip joint—the femur & the pelvis.
 Specifically, the external rotation capacity of these bones becomes crucial for achieving the desired positioning in the Lotus pose.

 The bony structure of the hip socket, known as the acetabulum, exhibits remarkable variation from one individual to another.
 While one yoga student may possess a shallow acetabulum, another may have a significantly deeper one.
 This diversity in the acetabular structure directly influences the range of movement achievable within the hip joint in all directions.
 Furthermore, the position of the acetabulum on the hip bone itself can differ significantly among individuals.
 Some individuals may have their acetabulum slightly more anteriorly positioned on the hip bone, while others may have it situated further posteriorly.
 Additionally, the acetabulum can exhibit various angles, inclining upward or downward depending on the individual.
 For a visual representation, kindly refer to the image below, graciously provided by Paul Grilley.